 Ingredients

 - Tinned black beans and/or aduki beans – I usually use one tin of each because I love both of these beans and I like the variety it brings.
 However, it would be just fine if you only want to use one or the other.
-I like these beans best because they are slightly firmer than the others and don’t go mushy like some other beans do.
-However, other kinds of beans that would work well are pinto beans, borlotti beans or red kidney beans.
+I like these beans best because they are small and slightly firmer than the other types of beans and don’t go mushy like some other beans do.
+However, you can choose any beans that you like!
+Other kinds of beans that would work well are pinto beans, borlotti beans or red kidney beans.

 - Vegetables – onion, garlic and red peppers and sweetcorn – you could add more veggies here but I’ve kept this simple since this is really a dish that I cook when I need ease and simplicity in my kitchen!
 I have thrown in courgette and celery in the past which were fine.
-Sweet potatoes or butternut squash would also work well.
-Mushrooms would also be an excellent addition if you kids will allow them (mine would make a dreadful fuss and it’s just not worth ruining the meal for myself!).
+Sweet potatoes or butternut squash would also work well, as would mushrooms.
 As for the sweetcorn, I usually just pour in frozen sweetcorn straight from the freezer but you could use tinned or leftover cooked corn on the cob if you like.

 - Spices – ground cumin and smoked paprika – keeping it simple, these two spices provide the perfect flavour base for this dish.
 Smoked paprika can be either sweet or hot.
 If you’re cooking for children who don’t tolerate spicy food, make sure to use the sweet kind not the hot version!
 If you’re not cooking for fussy kids, you can by all means add a teaspoon of chili powder as well!
 I prefer to add my spice to each portion instead so that everyone gets the spice level they like.